This function both works as a filter and can extract new fields using a

 /regex/

-syntax searches all sent
+syntax searches all sent and

-and parsed fields and @rawstring.
-The difference in
+parsed fields and @rawstring.

-significant performance difference between the two.
+introduces a significant performance difference between the two.
 Using

 regex()